 National Park Service rangers guided the first tours of the Island to approximately 4,000 visitors between June and October of 2003.
 In 2009 ferries began running to Governors Island from Brooklyn for the first time, and Picnic Point opened on the Island’s southern tip.
 A 2.2-mile promenade was opened to pedestrians and cyclists as well.

-In September of 2020, according to The History of Governors Island, Mayor Bill de Blasio and the Trust for Governors Island announced plans to develop a Center for Climate Solutions.
+In September of 2020, according to The History of Governors Island, the Trust for Governors Island announced plans to develop a Center for Climate Solutions.
 The idea is to bring together a cross-disciplinary community of researchers, educators, advocates, innovators, and policymakers to create, test, and implement the solutions our urban environments need today and in the decades to come.

 See it All with Skyline Cruises